Small things have great power.

 For this reason, it helps to include your video’s title in the thumbnail itself.

-However, space is at a premium, so it’s often better to include an abbreviated version of your video title.
+However, since space is at a premium, it’s often better to include an abbreviated version of your video title.

-In the thumbnail example below for our video collaboration with six-figure dropshipper Scott Hilse, we shorten the title from:
+In the thumbnail example below for our video collaboration with 6 figure dropshipper Scott Hilse, we shorten the title from:

 Notice also that the abbreviated thumbnail title focuses on the key benefit that the video provides to viewers: Information about products with six-figure potential.